Aeropress vs Aeropress Go: What’s The Difference?

 First, there is the size.
-The Aeropress Go is about two-thirds the size of the original Aeropress and weighs 50 g less.
+The Aeropress Go is about two-thirds the size of the original Aeropress and weighs two ounces less.
 But it’s the design that really makes the difference.
 The Aeropress Go includes a travel mug with a lid that houses the entire set-up, including the coffee maker and all the accessories.
 You’ll think nothing of tossing it in a backpack or purse.
 In contrast, the original version includes only a cloth travel bag, for which you’ll have to pay extra, and you’ll need to factor in bringing your mug.

 There is one way in which the standard Aeropress is more travel friendly.
 This is important if you are a coffee lover who appreciates freshly ground coffee beans, even when you’re on the road.
 You can actually fit a small hand coffee grinder – the Porlex Mini is a popular choice – inside the Aeropress chamber, making for a very compact coffee brewing kit.
 Sadly, the Aeropress Go is too short to fit a grinder.
 So if you want fresh ground beans, you’ll need to provide the extra space to carry a grinder.

 Winner: The Aeropress Go wins this round.
 It’s right there in the name.
 This brewer was designed to be taken on the go, though coffee drinkers who demand freshly ground beans may feel differently.